INTERNSHIPS - Information for students

 Public sector internships

 Our public sector internships competition runs twice a year in Summer and Winter.
-This highly successful programme is one of the foundation stones of the SGSSS and has seen more than 150 PhD students placed with our long term partner the Scottish Government since 2011.
+This highly successful programme is one of the foundation stones of the SGSSS and has seen more than 250 PhD students placed since 2013.
 We also work with Skills Development Scotland, Healthcare Improvement Scotland, NHS Health Scotland, and SPICe at the Scottish Parliament.

 Summer Call 2019